 As another election cycle approaches, CDF-Texas is working to identify target counties for increased youth voter turnout efforts.
 In Texas’ 10 counties with the highest young-adult populations, we found that the average young-voter turnout in 2012, 2014, and 2016 was less than 11%.
 From this, we have identified 50 Opportunity Counties that present a rich environment for voter-engagement efforts due to their relatively large population of young adults and relatively low rates of young voter turnout.
 The 50 counties identified by CDF-Texas represent prime opportunities for young voter targeting efforts in future election cycles.

 *Data obtained from the Secretary of State.

-In Texas, there is compelling evidence that many students, especially low-income students of color, are getting little if any civic education.
-State-specific research shows that on almost every measure of political and civic participation, Texas ranked at or near the bottom compared to other states.
+In Texas, there is compelling evidence that many students, especially low-income students of color, are getting little if any civic education in the classroom.
+State-specific research shows that on traditional measures of political and civic participation, Texas ranked at or near the bottom compared to other states.
 Addressing this challenge demands that we build early habits of civic engagement.

 CDF-Texas has joined with partners statewide to promote best practices in civic education while ensuring that all young Texans have equitable access and opportunity.
 Subscribe to our monthly newsletter to keep up to date with our civic education work.